Boccca2014/CodeGra.de/docs/guides/setting-up-unittest.rst

 .. code-block::

-    $FIXTURES/cg-junit run MyClass
+    cg-junit4 run MyClass

 .. note::

-    The exact arguments to the ``run`` command of each script may differ from script to script.
-They are described in more detail in the readme files accompanying each script.
+    The exact arguments to the ``run`` command of each script may differ between scripts.
+They are described in more detail in the output of the ``--help`` flag of each script.